nathan130200/agsXMPP.NetCore/README.md

 - For production ready i **strongly** recommend using the successors of agsXMPP such as [Matrix](https://www.ag-software.net/matrix-xmpp-sdk/) and [XmppDotNet](https://xmppdotnet.org/) in addition to being actively developed, it is also more secure and stable.

-You can find this releases on nuget:
+You can find this releases on [NuGet](https://www.nuget.org/packages/agsXMPP.NetCore/).